-Please do not place your prayer books or class materials directly on the floor but respect them as holders of the dharma and prayer.
+- Please do not place your prayer books or class materials directly on the floor but respect them as holders of the dharma and prayer.

 - Please keep your questions at a reasonable length and hold them until the end of the teaching.

 - Children are more than welcome to attend and are warmly welcomed by our Geshes.
 We ask that parents be attentive to their children’s needs - smaller children will find the sitting difficult - and be respectful of other participants during the teachings.
-At this time we do not have childcare available nor a separate space for children to play.
+We do not have childcare available nor a separate space for children to play.